team113sanger/dediff-melanoma/RNASeq/reference/README.md

 This folder contains the reference data necessary for the RNASeq analysis.

-## 1000genomes Reference

-We need to contact canapps to get details of exactly how their reference was generated.

 ## STAR-Fusion Reference

 The `star-fusion` directory contains the singularity image and reference data for running [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion/wiki) on Ingrid's RNAseq data.